-In the following quote, Frege is responding to Mill's psychologistic view of numbers, which is essentially the same as Locke's, and Hume's.

-Number is no whit more an object of psychology or a product of mental processes than, let us say, the North Sea is.
+- Berkeley, when faced with the limits of what we can know, interpreted the terms we use that seem to refer to objects as referring to our mental states. - Hume, rejecting Berkeley's idealism, assumes that there is a material world. - Still, we can not know about the laws which govern the interactions of objects in the world. - Instead of internalizing the world, Hume internalizes cause and effect. - Compare Hume's views with those of Frege, writing in 1884, responding to Mill's psychologistic view of numbers, which is essentially the same as that of Locke and Hume. - "Number is no whit more an object of psychology or a product of mental processes than, let us say, the North Sea is.
 The objectivity of the North Sea is not affected by the fact that it is a matter of our arbitrary choice which part of all the water on the earth's surface we mark off and elect to call the North Sea.
 This is no reason for deciding to investigate the North Sea by psychological methods.
 In the same way number, too, is something objective.
-If we say 'The North Sea is 10,000 square miles in extent' then neither by 'North Sea' nor by '10,000' do we refer to any state of or process in our minds: on the contrary, we assert something quite objective, which is independent of our ideas and everything of the sort (Frege, Grundlagen, §26).

-Hume recognizes that we speak as if the world and the causal laws are objective, existing independently of us.

-But, he argues that we are unjustified in believing that.

-Thus, we are left as skeptics with unjustified but perhaps explicable habits.
+If we say 'The North Sea is 10,000 square miles in extent' then neither by 'North Sea' nor by '10,000' do we refer to any state of or process in our minds: on the contrary, we assert something quite objective, which is independent of our ideas and everything of the sort" (Frege, Grundlagen, §26). - Hume recognizes that we speak as if the world and the causal laws are objective, existing independently of us. - But he argues that we are unjustified in believing that. - Thus, we are left as skeptics with unjustified but perhaps explicable habits.